Average Home Insurance Cost in Utah

 Average Utah Home Insurance Cost by Credit Score

-Your credit score directly impacts home insurance costs in Utah.
-Insurers view higher credit scores as lower risk, leading to reduced premiums.
+Your credit score affects home insurance costs in Utah.
+Insurers view higher credit scores as lower risk and charge less.
 Annual rates range from $945 to $2,226 based on your credit profile.

 Excellent$79$945